Skile109/Zbieranie-jab-ek-symulator/README.md

 The game was created in Poland

 What I want to add in v.1.1:
-English Language Choice
-changing biomes and new baskets
+English language option, changing biomes

 Have a nice game :P